fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 <!-- Eli jos painetaan nappia <i>plus</i>, muuttaa napin tapahtumankäsittelijä tilan _counter_ arvoksi 1 ja komponentti _App_ renderöidään uudelleen.
 Komponentin uudelleenrenderöinti aiheuttaa sen "alikomponentteina" olevien _Display_- ja _Button_-komponenttien uudelleenrenderöitymisen. _Display_ saa propsin arvoksi laskurin uuden arvon 1 ja _Button_-komponentit saavat propseina tilaa sopivasti muuttavat tapahtumankäsittelijät. -->
 So, if a user clicks the <i>plus</i> button, the button's event handler changes the value of _counter_ to 1, and the _App_ component is rerendered.
-This causes its subcomponents _Display_ and _Button_ to also be rerendered.
+This causes its subcomponents _Display_ and _Button_ to also be re-rendered.
 _Display_ receives the new value of the counter, 1, as props.
 The _Button_ components receive event handlers which can be used to change the state of the counter.

 ### Refactoring the components